zadarastorage/zadara-examples/k8s/eksd/README.md

     * The script will take about 10 minutes for a successful minimal deployment of a single master & worker
     * The script can be rerun for re-apply Terraform changes (for example as part of an upgrade procedure)
     * If neccessary, you can destroy all assets and reset everything with the `destroy-all.sh` script (with the same two credentials parameters/variables)
-* Once completed you will see the kubeconfig content ready for your usage (presented on screen and as a kubeconfig file in the running directory) so you can skip the next two steps and use it as-is ;-)
+* Once completed you will see the kubeconfig content ready for your usage (presented on screen and as a kubeconfig file in the running directory) so you can skip the next two phased approach steps and use it as-is ;-)

-## Step 1: Automated infrastructure deployment (Terraform)
+## Phased approach step 1 - Infrastructure deployment
 * Go to the `infra-terraform` directory
 * Copy the `terraform.auto.tfvars.template` file to `terraform.auto.tfvars` and edit the parameters
     * `api_endpoint` - the URL/IP of the zCompute cluster